eregenyi/spectral_graph_theory/README.md

 We recommend setting up a virtual environment (e.g., using conda or venv).

-This project requires Python 3.9+ and the following packages:
+This project requires Python 3.9+ And R 4.4.3+

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   # Recommended environment setup  conda create -n spectral-env python=3.10  conda activate spectral-env  # Install required packages  pip install pandas numpy scikit-learn matplotlib seaborn networkx   `

 ### 2\.
 Running the Notebooks

-All code is contained within the Jupyter notebooks in the notebooks/ directory.
+All code is contained within the Jupyter notebooks in the theory and application subdirectories.

 1. Start Jupyter: jupyter lab or jupyter notebook

-2. Open the notebooks sequentially (1 through 4) to follow the paper's logic.
+2. Open the notebooks sequentially to follow the paper's logic.

 📄 Citation
 -----------

-If you use this code or the spectral clustering application methodology in your own work, please cite the associated paper:
+If you use this code or the spectral clustering application methodology in your own work, please cite our repository.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   @article{coueraud2025spectral,    author = {Couéraud, Benjamin and Regényi, Enik{ő}},    title = {A gentle introduction to spectral clustering},    journal = {Preprint},    year = {2025},    url = {[https://github.com/eregenyi/spectral_graph_theory](https://github.com/eregenyi/spectral_graph_theory)}  }   `
+Citation will be updated upon publication of our assocated paper.

 📝 License
 ----------